 The Academy has produced a one page fact sheet to provide information on how you can successfully participate in PQRS and earn incentive payments based on 2013 & 2014 reporting.

 Under Physician Quality Reporting System (PQRS), covered professional services are those paid under or based on the Medicare Physician Fee Schedule (PFS).
 To the extent that eligible professionals are providing services which get paid under or based on the PFS, those services are eligible for PQRS incentive payments and/or payment adjustments.

-Eligible professionals include: Medicare physicians, Physician assistants, Nurse practicioners, Audiologists, Qualified speech-language therapist
+Eligible professionals include: Medicare physicians, Physician assistants, Nurse practitioners, Audiologists, Qualified speech-language therapist

 How Do I Register to Participate?

-The PQRS registration site (PV-PQRS) is currently open through October 15, 2013 for providers to declare their 2013 PQRS reporting method.
-Providers can report on 2013 measures through February 28, 2014.
-Providers should ensure they have an Individuals Authorized Access to the CMS Computer Services (IACS) account prior to selecting their 2013 PQRS reporting method.
-The PV-PQRS website is also the place where individual eligible professionals (EPs) can select the administrative claims reporting option for CY 2013.
+The PQRS registration site (PV-PQRS) is not yet open to providers wishing to declare their 2014 reporting method, however, providers can report on 2013 measures through February 28, 2014.
+(Providers choosing to utilize the PQRSWizard tool outlined below will have through March 13, 2014).
+Providers should ensure they have an Individuals Authorized Access to the CMS Computer Services (IACS) account prior to selecting their PQRS reporting method.
 Click here for step by step instructions on how to register.

 Incentive Payments and Payment Adjustments

 In 2013 and 2014, physicians and other eligible professionals who successfully report quality measure data can earn a 0.5% incentive payment on their total allowed charges for covered Medicare Part B Physician Fee Schedule (PFS) services provided during the reporting period.
 Earning an incentive payment in 2013 will avoid the 2015 penalty adjustment.
 A list of current and future incentive and payment adjustments is provided in the table below.